Azure/opendigitaltwins-building/README.md

 ```

 ## REC Full
 We have put together an turn-key deployment version of RealEstateCore by importing all of the modules into a ready-to-use REC Full ontology.
-This full version was generated using [OWL2DTDL converter](OWL2DTDL) which generats FullBuildingRecModels.json to be uploaded into your Azure Digital Twins instance as described by this article.
+This full version was generated using [OWL2DTDL converter](OWL2DTDL) which created FullBuildingRecModels.json to be uploaded into your Azure Digital Twins instance as described by [upload models article](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-manage-model#upload-models).
 **Note**: Models don't have to be validated with the DTDL parser unless you change them.